ThomWright/ThomWright.github.io/_posts/2022-02-01-validating-config.md

 );
 ```

-In a larger service, we would extract out the config validation into its own module.
-The rest of the service would use the `Config` object to access config, rather than `process.env` directly.
+In a larger service, we would extract the config validation into its own module.
+The rest of the service would use the `Config` object to access configuration, rather than `process.env` directly.
 In fact, we could use this [ESLint rule](https://eslint.org/docs/rules/no-process-env) to disallow direct use of `process.env` if we wanted.

-For more on configuration see [The Twelve-Factor App](https://12factor.net/config).
+For more on configuration, see [The Twelve-Factor App](https://12factor.net/config).